dmbaturin/blog.baturin.org/content/menhir-incremental-api.md

 Dune integration is _mostly_ straightforward, except for the `--compile-errors` step made complicated by Menhir's insistence of writing the code to stdout.
 I wish it had an option to save it to file (maybe I should make a patch).

-Dune's `with-stdout-to` macro allows to work around it, with an obvious drawback: since Dune is unaware of the input file for the target, it can't track if the messaged module should be rebuilt or not, forcing you to do `dune clean` more often.
+Dune's `with-stdout-to` macro allows to work around it.
+I thought there's no way to make it track the source file, but thanks to Armael I've learnt I just needed to specify `(deps ...)` to make it work.

 You also need to remember to add `--table` to Menhir flags, and to link `menhirLib` into the executable, since incremental API parsers are not standalone.